haml/haml/REFERENCE.md

 ### `:erb` {#erb-filter}

-Parses the filtered text with ERb, like an RHTML template.
+Parses the filtered text with ERB, like an RHTML template.
 Not available if the {Haml::Options#suppress_eval `:suppress_eval`} option is set to true.
 Embedded Ruby code is evaluated in the same context as the Haml template.
 This filter is implemented using Tilt.